caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

     --o-aligned-sequences msa.qza
 ```

+Test this command out by having QIIME 2 write the example data we defined to file.
+You can do this using the following q2cli command.
+After generating the example data, run the usage example providing the example data as input.

 ```shell
 $ qiime dwq2 nw-align --example-data usage-example-data/
 ```

 ### Python 3 API

+As mentioned above, the abstract nature of our usage example definition enables it to be interpreted by different usage drivers, enabling the same example to be presented as it would be used through different interfaces.
+Open an `ipython` shell in your development environment, and try the following:

 ```python
 from qiime2.plugins import dwq2, ArtifactAPIUsage